dvdme/forecastio-lib-java/README.md

 Documentation
 -------------
 I generated a javadoc based in the comments I made.
-It is included in the files under the javadoc/ folder but do not expect it to be best documentation ever.
+It is included in the files under the javadoc/ folder and here [forecastiolib.dme.ninja](http://forecastiolib.dme.ninja) but do not expect it to be best documentation ever.

 History